thinkloop/todo-react-components/README.md

 - develop component data interfaces as simply and minimally as possible
 - group inner component interfaces into objects as you go up the hierarchy tree
 - de-structure objects into individual props as you go down the hierarchy tree
-- pass in all strings/labels/text to allow for more flexible re-use
+- pass in all strings/labels/text to allow for more flexible component re-use